 The Pacific Northwest of the United States and Canada.
 When people talk about the

 Rainforest, they invariably mean the tropical one

 in Brazil, but the Pacific temperate rainforest is the largest in the world by area, and stretches from northern California upwards to Alaska.
 There are also American tropical rainforests in Hawaii and Puerto Rico.
-They are a bit smaller by area than the Amazon rainforest, though.

 This part of the Hollywood Atlas